algorithmsbooks/optimization/README.md

 * p.
 110: Change "elseif yr > ys" to use \geq
 * p.
 160: The ref to eq.
 9.8 in the last paragraph should actually be to eq.
 9.7. (thanks to Anthony Corso and Joan Creus-Costa)
 * p.
 171: There should be minus signs instead of plus signs before each of the x_i terms under the square root (thanks to Zhengyu Chen)
 * p.
+174: Eq 10.20 should have a + instead of a - as the gradients must point in opposite directions and mu is non-negative.
+* p.
+176: Stationarity condition should use a + instead of a -
+* p.
+177: Stationarity condition (eq 10.31) should use + instead of -
+* p.
 449: Eq D.2 should read: 4 * (-27) = -108
 * p.
 454: Changed two instances of sigma to mu on the left-hand-side of Excercise 8.4.